|Venezuela: a hotspot with troubles

 Previous efforts to evaluate González-Sponga’s genera and species were hampered by the inaccessibility of his private collection.
 As a result, work on Venezuelan pholcid spiders has been almost impossible.
-A previous DFG-funded expedition to Venezuela (2002, HU 980/1-1) resulted in ~35 species, ~15 of them new to science.
-Most of these remain undescribed, mainly because it is not clear if they belong to any of González-Sponga’s genera or species.
-For the same reason, Venezuelan Pholcidae are also underrepresented in an upcoming molecular phylogeny of the family (only 15 of 637 terminals).
 After González-Sponga’s death in 2009, his collection was transferred to the Museo del Instituto de Zoología Agrícola of the Universidad Central de Venezuela (MIZA) in Maracay.
-Part of the material (thousands of lots of arachnids) have been inventoried and catalogued, but many vials are not properly labeled (only with numbers), requiring taxon specialists to evaluate identities, recognize types, and secure detached body parts.
+Part of the material has been inventoried and catalogued, but many vials are not properly labeled (only with numbers), requiring dedicated work to evaluate identities, recognize types, and secure detached body parts.

 Short- and long-term aims